WICG/webpackage/js/bundle/README.md

 ## Using Bundles
 Generated bundles can be opened with web browsers supporting web bundles.

-Chrome (79+) experimentally supports Web Bundles with some limitations.
+Chrome (79+) experimentally supports navigation to Web Bundles with some limitations.
 See [this document](https://chromium.googlesource.com/chromium/src/+/refs/heads/master/content/browser/web_package/using_web_bundles.md) for more details.

+Chrome (90+) experimentally supports subresource loading with Web Bundles.
+See [this document](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/content/browser/web_package/subresource_loading_origin_trial.md) for more details.

+## Release Notes

+### 0.0.6
+- Now BundleBuilder generates bundles of format `b2` by default.
+See [Backwards compatibility](#backwards-compatibility) section above.